metalevel-tech/hyperzon.io-home-page/docs/Tasks.md

 - [x] communucation > communication
 - [x] Startegy > Strategy

-## Deploy the site at the stage server
+## Deploy the site at the stage server: Done

 - [x] [2h] Apply backward compatibility for PHP 7.4.
 Now the site runs equally well on PHP 7.4 and PHP 8.0+.
 - [x] [1h] Apply some changes related to LiteSpeed web server in `.htaccess` and the PHP code.
 Now the site runs equally well on Apache2 and LiteSpeed.